MoatazAbdAlmageed/MoatazAbdAlmageed/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=MoatazAbdAlmageed)
 ## About me

-I am a Full stack Web Developer with +6 years of experience.
+I am a Full stack Web Developer with +7 years of experience.
 I work for Wuilt.
 I am looking forward to taking on more work and increase my skills as a Web Developer.
-I'm married and I have 2 sons; Hamza and Bilal
+I'm married and I have 2 sons Hamza,Belal

 ## Skills